-For past due loans receivable, the Company assesses at the reporting date whether those receivables are credit impaired.
+18.7 Out of non-current assets, loans receivable from Medserv M.E.
+Limited amount to €38,781,158 (2017: €38,329,553).
+For past due loans receivable, the Company assesses whether those receivables are credit impaired.
 Any credit losses are measured at the present value of all cash shortfalls.
-In estimating any shortfalls (and therefore any expected credit loss) on these loans receivable, the Company applied the same value-in-use analysis prepared in estimating the recoverable amount of the related Company's investments as the recoverability of those receivables is supported by the same cash flows and subject to the same risks factors and key assumptions as those underlying the calculation of the recoverable amount of the related investments.
-The recoverable amounts of these loans exceed their carrying amounts at reporting date and therefore no credit losses have been determined.
-Refer to note 14.4.
+In estimating any shortfalls (and therefore any expected credit loss) on these loans receivable, the Company applied the same value-in-use analysis prepared in estimating the recoverable amount of goodwill as the recoverability of those receivables is supported by the same cash flows and subject to the same risks factors and key assumptions as those underlying the calculation of the recoverable amount of the OCTG CGU.
+Refer to 15.4.